oracle/docker-images/OracleDatabase/README.md

 	Copyright (c) 2014-2016 Oracle and/or its affiliates.
 All rights reserved.

 **IMPORTANT:** The resulting images will be an newly installed Oracle Database.
 You must extend the image with your own Dockerfile and create the users and tablespaces that you may need.

+### Running Oracle Database in a Docker container
+To run your Oracle Database Docker image just use the **docker run** command as follows:

+	docker run -p 1521:1521 -p 5500:5500 oracle/database:12.1.0.2-ee

+There are two ports that are exposed in this image:
+* 1521 which is the port to connect to the Oracle Database.
+* 5500 which is the port of Oracle Enterprise Manager Express.

 ## License
 To download and run Oracle Database, regardless whether inside or outside a Docker container, you must download the binaries from the Oracle website and accept the license indicated at that page.